rapid7/insightappsec-azure-devops-extension/README.md

 #### Service Connection

-Before configuring the build or release pipeline, we need to setup a custom service connection to allow for connection to the InsightAppSec API.
+Before configuring the build or release pipeline, we need to setup a custom service connection to allow for connection to the Application Security API.

 1. Navigate to the desired project in Azure DevOps